MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/getting-started.md

 ## Network access to the PowerShell Gallery

-The PowerShell Gallery uses the following hostnames.
+These hostnames should be added to the allow lists that control access from your network.

+Hosts required for package discovery and download:

 - `psg-prod-eastus.azureedge.net` - CDN hostname
 - `az818661.vo.msecnd.net` - CDN hostname

+Hosts required when using the PowerShell Gallery website:

 - `devopsgallerystorage.blob.core.windows.net` - storage account hostname
 - `*.powershellgallery.com` - website
 - `go.microsoft.com` - redirection service

-These hostnames should be added to the allow lists that control access from your network.

 [!INCLUDE [TLS 1.2 Requirement](../../includes/tls-gallery.md)]